hasantfn/hasantfn/README.md

 ### Hi there 👋

+I'm currently a first year student in Bilkent University.
+I'm studying computer science.

+I'm currently working on Java

+You can reach me through the social media accounts in the description.

 <!--
 **hasantfn/hasantfn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.